-(g) Requirement for filing priority claim, certified copy of foreign application, and translation in any application.
+37 CFR 1.55(g) sets forth the requirements for filing a priority claim, certified copy of foreign application, and translation that are applicable in all applications.

-(1) The claim for priority and the certified copy of the foreign application specified in 35 U.S.C.
-119(b) or PCT Rule 17 must, in any event, be filed within the pendency of the application, unless filed with a petition under paragraph (e) or (f) of this section, or with a petition accompanied by the fee set forth in § 1.17(g) which includes a showing of good and sufficient cause for the delay in filing the certified copy of the foreign application in a design application.
-If the claim for priority or the certified copy of the foreign application is filed after the date the issue fee is paid, the patent will not include the priority claim unless corrected by a certificate of correction under 35 U.S.C.
-255 and § 1.323.
+37 CFR 1.55(g)(1) specifies that the claim for priority and the certified copy of the foreign application specified in 35 U.S.C.
+119(b) or PCT Rule 17 must, in any event, be filed within the pendency of the application, unless filed with a petition under 37 CFR 1.55(e) or (f), or with a petition accompanied by the fee set forth in 37 CFR